-Analogously to the drivers subsystem, you can find the construction plan for the Leitzentrale subsystem at /config/leitzentrale.
+Analogously to the drivers subsystem, you can find the construction plan for the Leitzentrale subsystem at the file leitzentrale.
 Try out the following tweaks:

-- Change the transparency of the Leitzentrale by modifying the alpha attribute of the fader component. - Change the font size of the log\terminal component from "10" to "18".
+- Change the transparency of the Leitzentrale by modifying the alpha attribute of the fader component. - Change the font size of the log_terminal component from "10" to "18".

-You may also enjoy tinkering with the configuration of the Nitpicker GUI server, which is located at /config/nitpicker.
+You may also enjoy tinkering with the configuration of the Nitpicker GUI server, which is located at the file nitpicker.
 For example, you may change the background color or the labeling color of the "default" domain.